The Joke (novel): Plot

-Having lost his student exemption, he was drafted into the Czech military where alleged subversives formed work brigades, and spent the next few years working in the mines at a labor camp in Ostrava.
-Though he still felt like a believer in the Party, he was treated like an enemy of it, and was lumped with other enemies, and eventually resigned himself to their lot.
+Having lost his student exemption, he was drafted into the Czech military, where alleged subversives formed work brigades, and he spent the next few years working in the mines at a labor camp in Ostrava.
+Though he remained a believer in the Party, he was treated like an enemy of it, was lumped with other enemies, and eventually resigned himself to their lot.
 The only respite was occasional leaves, during which the soldiers went into town to flirt with girls, but the soldiers' hijinks continually jeopardized their meager freedoms.
 During those scarce breaks, Ludvik fell in love with a girl, Lucie, who began to come to the fence of the labor camp each day with flowers.
 At great personal risk, Ludvik arranged a time when he could sneak away to sleep with her, but in the borrowed apartment, Lucie rejected his advances, Ludvik grew angry, and they separated.

 Back in the present day where the novel began, Ludvik has become a successful but bitter scientist.
 He sees an opportunity for revenge when he meets the radio reporter Helena and learns she is married to Zemanek, who had led Ludvik's expulsion from the Party.
 Ludvik decides to seduce Helena in his old hometown to hurt Zemanek.
-His arranges to borrow the apartment of Kostka, who had himself been pushed out of the Party for his Christian faith; years prior, Ludvik had helped him find a good job.
+He arranges to borrow the apartment of Kostka, who had himself been pushed out of the Party for his Christian faith; years prior, Ludvik had helped him find a good job.
 Ludvik triumphantly sleeps with Helena, but she then reveals that she has been separated from her husband for years.
 In fact, Zemanek has taken a mistress, and Ludvik has done him a favor by encouraging Helena to divorce him.

 Ludvik meets with Kostka, who confirms that the girl in the barbershop had been Lucie, and goes on to say that he knew her well: he had learned of her past traumas, converted her to Christianity, and cheated on his wife with her.
 Ludvik is disturbed to realize that Kostka knew Lucie far better than he, despite his obsession, ever had.
 His revenge on Zemanek thwarted, his memory of Lucie confused, Ludvik wishes he could erase his years of pointless mistakes, and wants to escape Helena and his hometown as soon as possible, but he misses his train.